JMPercival/8480Project/README.md

 	* Acceptance criteria includes build out an overall time counter to determine how long the person was doing such an activity.

 #### Misuser Stories
-1. As a misuser, I want to throw off the sensor by pounding on the desk so that it can not track my activites as easily.
+1. As a misuser, I want to throw off the sensor by pounding on the desk so that it can not track my activities as easily.

 	* Counter to this would be to remove outliers in data.

 2. As a misuser, I want to sniff the data sent to the phone to try to gleam valuable information so that I can continue my attack on my target.

-	* Couter to this would be to either encrypt the data in some manner before sending it across, or simply do not send valuable information.
+	* Counter to this would be to either encrypt the data in some manner before sending it across, or simply do not send valuable information.